snrndi121/stopWatch/README.md

 # My pleasure
  - If someone want to help me a little or little, that's my pleasure regardless of how much you can help.
-I willing to share my project while inviting 'invision', Collaborative UI design site.
+I willing to share my project while inviting [invision](https://invis.io/DPGNB45J8HV), Collaborative UI design site.

 # Features
 - (1) standard start : you can set your problem's name, limitted time to solve problems and per problem, clock setting etc.